zdebruine/RcppML/README.md

 The CRAN version is current with the development version.

-Functionality to be released in the near future includes:
+New functionality is under active development and will be released soon:

-* Specializations for dense and/or symmetric factorization
+* v0.2.0: Specializations for dense, sparse-symmetric, and dense-symmetric factorization
-* Specializations for rank-1 and rank-2 factorizations (faster than _irlba_ SVD counterparts)
+* v0.3.0: Specializations for rank-1 and rank-2 factorizations (faster than _irlba_ SVD counterparts)

+Additional functionality is planned for development:
 * Robust solutions to large matrix factorizations
 * Divisive clustering using recursive bipartitioning by rank-2 matrix factorizations